Aephir/ha-electricity-price/README.md

 # ha-electricity-price
-Sensor showing the total eletricity proce based on raw price sensor and taxes and fees
+Sensor showing the total electricity price based on raw price sensor and taxes and fees